Russia confirms Iran oil-for-goods swap, no signs seen

 But they said such trade would also be visible and also questioned why the Kremlin would want more oil in a market which is already oversupplied.

-Russian oil majors, including Rosneft, Lukoil and Gazprom Neft declined immediate comment.
+Russian oil majors, including Rosneft (ROSN.MM), Lukoil (LKOH.MM) and Gazprom Neft (SIBN.MM) declined immediate comment.

 Some traders and analysts said it was more in Russia's interest for the international trading sanctions on Iran to stay in place.
 "Of course, Russia wants the sanctions to be extended.
 More oil on the market does not benefit it," said Mikhail Krutikhin, a partner at Moscow-based RusEnergy consultancy.